7 Tips for Shortening Your Cannabis Experience

 Eat more food

 As mentioned, food gives your body fuel to continue to digest whatever has been consumed.
 If it’s an edible, this will dilute the amount of cannabinoids digested at one time.
 Food is also a comfort that can allow us to relax when a high becomes too much.
+However, if you love edibles like we do, here is a quick guide to setting up your own cannabis kitchen.

 #2 Tip for How to Stop Being High